benwilcock/axon-cqrs-sample/README.md

 ## @Test the code:

-To run the sample, either execute the `ToDoItemDemoRunner.java` class in your IDE or use Maven...
+To run the sample, either execute the `ToDoItemDemoRunner.java` class in your IDE or use Maven from the command line...

 ```
-run 'mvn compile exec:java'
+mvn exec:java
 ```

 If everything is hanging together as intended, you should see a whole bunch console entries describing what has happened.